ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 ```
 {% capture notice_01 %}
 **NOTE**:
-- This run file make usb latency timer **1 ms**.
-If you want to check this setting, Run the following command in a terminal window.
+- This entered command set USB latency timer to **1 ms**.
+If you would like to see the setting, run the following command in a terminal.
 `cat /sys/bus/usb-serial/devices/ttyUSB0/latency_timer`
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>

 # [Controller](#controller)

-Open Manipulator Controller is provided for basic manipulation of OpenManipulator.
+The OpenManipulator controller provides basic manipulation of OpenManipulator.
 You can control the dynamixel of OpenManipulator and check states of OpenManipulator through [messages](/docs/en/platform/openmanipulator/#message-list) of the controller.

-**NOTE**: This instruction was tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
+**NOTE**: This instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
 {: .notice--info}

 ## [Run roscore](#run-roscore)